TachibanaYoshino/AnimeGANv3/README.md

 * `2022-09-18` Update a new AnimeGANv3 model for Photo to Hayao Style.
 * `2022-08-01` Added a new AnimeGANv3 onnx model [**(Colab)**](https://www.patreon.com/posts/new-animeganv3-69895469?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator) for Face to [Arcane](https://www.netflix.com/sg/title/81435684) style.
 * `2022-07-13` Added a new AnimeGANv3 onnx model [**(Colab)**](https://colab.research.google.com/drive/1XYNWwM8Xq-U7KaTOqNap6A-Yq1f-V-FB?usp=sharing) for Face to portrait sketch.
-* `2021-12-25` The paper of AnimeGANv3 will be released in 2022.:christmas_tree:
+* `2021-12-25` The paper of AnimeGANv3 will be released in 2022.  :christmas_tree:
 ---------

 ## 🎮 Usage

 * Official online demo is released in [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/TachibanaYoshino/AnimeGANv3).

-* Download this repository and use AnimeGANv3's [UI tool](https://github.com/TachibanaYoshino/AnimeGANv3_gui.exe) and pre-trained *.onnx to turn your photos or videos into anime.:blush:
+* Download this repository and use AnimeGANv3's [UI tool](https://github.com/TachibanaYoshino/AnimeGANv3_gui.exe) and pre-trained *.onnx to turn your photos or videos into anime. :blush:

 * 🛠️ Installation
   1. Clone repo